nbbdog11/http-response-tester/README.md

 $ curl -I http://localhost:3000/delay/{delayInSeconds}
 ```

-You can now supply a file with configured responses for a given key.
-The config file should be in standard JSON.
+You can now supply configured responses for a given key.
+The configured responses will be read from an environment variable called `HTTP_RESPONSE_TESTER_RESPONSES`.
+They should be formatted standard JSON.
 To use this feature, send a request like the one below:
 ```bash
 $ curl -I http://localhost:3000/body/{key}
 ```
-When 'key' is a key defined in the config file, the response will be the object defined in the config file for the given key.
+When 'key' is a key defined in the JSON environment variable, the response will be the value defined in the config for the given key.
 ## Motivation
 I decided to develop this little utility because I needed a way to test how an HTTP client would behave with various
 possible responses.